-At Canopy Tours you’re sure to hear many of our NZ native birds when your soaring through the tree tops.
-Our beautiful ancient forest is filled with all sorts of birds including Kereru, Tui, North Island Robin, Kaka, Long-tailed Cuckoo, tomtits and fantails.
+At Canopy Tours you’re sure to hear many of our NZ native birds while your soaring through the tree tops.
+Our beautiful ancient forest is filled with all sorts of birds including Kereru, Tui, North Island Robin, Kaka, Long-tailed Cuckoo, tomtits and also fantails.
 If you’re lucky you may even get to hand feed one of the wild NZ native birds while on tour with us!

 Here are a few of our favourite NZ native birds to keep an eye out for:

 1. New Zealand Wood Pigeon/ Kererū

 The kereru is a large bird endemic to New Zealand, usually found in forested areas throughout both the North and the South Islands.
 These native birds have iridescent green and bronze feathers on their head and a white chest.
 Kereru are usually easy to spot because of their size and the noisy beat of their wings when flying.